 - 2 tsp vanilla extract

-- Once the cashews have soaked, drain and discard the water and place the soaked cashews into a blender or food processor.
+Once the cashews have soaked, drain and discard the water and place the soaked cashews into a blender or food processor.
 Add the maca, coconut cream, maple syrup and vanilla extract.
 Blend until you have a thick, smooth mousse.
+If it's too thick, add a little extra coconut cream.
 Set aside.

 - Take 150 grams of the chocolate.
 Melt over a double boiler (i.e. in a bowl sitting atop a saucepan of simmering water on the stove) until runny.
 As the chocolate is melting, stir in 1 tablespoon of coconut oil until smoothly combined.